Modernize Your Applications

 Why Do Companies Still Rely On Legacy Systems?

-- Skills gap: the technology is supported by “mature” developers with hard-to-find skills, or, in case of migration to another technology, organizations lack enough manpower to focus on the migration while keeping the business running as usual.
+The technology is supported by “mature” developers with hard-to-find skills.
+In the case of migration to another technology, organizations lack enough manpower to focus on the migration while keeping the business running as usual.

-- Fear: legacy systems are often a mission-critical technology, and the organization is afraid of the impact changing it or replacing it can have on the business.
+Legacy systems are often a mission-critical technology.
+Therefore, an organization can be fearful or concerned of the impact changing it or replacing it can have on the business such as downtime or lost business.

-In a recent blog post, we looked at the three ways companies can modernize legacy applications by extending, refactoring, or rebuilding using a low-code application development platform.
-Now, let’s take a look at four specific and common legacy systems and explore how businesses have used low-code development to successfully modernize those systems.
+In a recent blog post, I looked at the three ways companies can modernize legacy applications by extending, refactoring, or rebuilding using a low-code application development platform.
+Now, let's look at some common legacy systems and explore how businesses have used low-code development to successfully modernize those systems.

 Organizations running SAP know that the customizations they’ve made to the core applications to meet the unique needs of the business can deliver value.
 However, the customizations can be expensive to build, and they often make it harder to upgrade and migrate to future versions of SAP.